 GSA offers a variety of environmental products and services to its federal customers to assist them in their efforts to comply with procurement responsibilities outlined in federal environmental laws and regulations.

 Environmentally Preferable Purchasing

 EPA's program to encourage and assist federal agencies in purchasing environmentally preferable products and services.

-The CPG program is authorized by Congress under Section 6002 (PDF) (6 pp, 51 K, about PDF) of the Resource Conservation and Recovery Act (RCRA) and Executive Order 13423 (PDF) (7 pp, 105K, about PDF).
+The CPG program is authorized by Congress under Section 6002 (PDF) (6 pp, 51 K,) of the Resource Conservation and Recovery Act (RCRA) and Executive Order 13423 (PDF) (7 pp, 105K).
 EPA is required to designate products that are or can be made with recovered materials, and to recommend practices for buying these products.
 Once a product is designated, procuring agencies are required to purchase it with the highest recovered material content level practicable.

 Purchasing products with recycled content is also part of the Executive Order (EO) 13514, “Federal Leadership in Environmental, Energy, and Economic Performance” (13 pp, 180 K) requirements and Federal Agency Strategic Sustainability Performance Plans.
 Executive Order 13514 requires Federal agencies to measure, report, and reduce greenhouse gas (GHG) pollution from agency operations to reduce waste, increase efficiency, and cut costs.